-SB 1217, as introduced, Stone.
+SB 1217, as amended, Stone.
 Healing arts: reporting requirements: professional liability resulting in death or personal injury.

 Existing law establishes within the Department of Consumer Affairs various boards that license and regulate the practice of various professions and vocations, including those relating to the healing arts.
 Existing law requires each healing arts licensing board to create and maintain a central file containing an individual historical record on each person who holds a license from that board.
 Existing law requires that the individual historical record contain any reported judgment or settlement requiring the licensee or the licensee's insurer to pay over \$3,000 in damages for any claim that injury or death was proximately caused by the licensee's negligence, error or omission in practice, or rendering unauthorized professional service.
+Existing law, the Pharmacy Law, provides for the licensure and regulation of pharmacists and pharmacies by the California State Board of Pharmacy, which is within the Department of Consumer Affairs.

-This bill would instead require the record to contain reported judgments or settlements with damages over \$10,000.
+This bill-would would, notwithstanding the above provision, instead require the record to contain reported judgments or settlements with damages over \$10,000 for persons licensed under the Pharmacy Act.